Update on HMRC’s plans for Making Tax Digital, Benefits of Private Pension Contributions and Class 2 NIC’s.

 Have you heard of it?
 If not, that’s no surprise!
 It’s the accountancy equivalent of the snow leopard, confirmed to exist but rarely seen…

-HMRC’s aim is for all taxpayers (or as they like to call them, macaroni_accountingcustomers) is to have a digital tax account and to make quarterly reports of their business income.
+HMRC’s aim is for all taxpayers (or as they like to call them, customers) is to have a digital tax account and to make quarterly reports of their business income.

 Sadly, HMRC have not yet been very clear on what information they want, who they want it from and when they are going to start asking for it.